chrisguarnold/MPR/readme.md

 ## Repository Contents

 ### 1. Data
 * `dat_mtdsg_18april2019.dta`: Our main data that contains all the coding work of thresholds.
 For variables, see codebook codebook_mtdsg_18april2019.docx.
+Note: this does not live on github.
+Check dataverse or get in touch with Chris.
 * `dat_public_common_annotation.csv`: Our annotation of public and common goods
 * `dat_mprdsm.rdata`: The LLM-annotated dispute settlement mechanisms
 * `dat_treaty_corpus.rdata`: The corpus of full treaty texts in case you want to run the LLM annotation of the dispute settlement mechanisms on your own.